 Worth it: too tedious.

-Female humans (science calls them women), do something atrocious every now and then that involves not talking about it using its real name, being afraid of smelling bad, and a bucket of blood.
+Female humans (science calls them women), do something atrocious every now and then which involves not calling it by its real name, being afraid of smelling bad, and a bucket of blood.

-I never really understood why they do that, but that’s not like I’ve god many women around me besides Mother and my great aunt, and they were both old when I was born, except my great aunt who apparently is old enough to have patented the wheel (she should have, she wouldn’t be poor like that if she had).
+I never really understood why they do that, but that’s not like I’ve got many women around me besides Mother and my great aunt, and they were both old when I was born, except my great aunt who apparently is old enough to have patented the wheel (she should have done that, she wouldn’t be poor like that if she had).
 Anyway it is said that every time there’s blood it’s because the woman has laid an egg.

 #1: Male humans